gouravkhator/alacritty-auto-config/README.md

 aac [options]=[values]
 ```

-For local install, just run the above commands on terminal with npx prefix.
+For local install of that npm package, just run the above commands on terminal prefixed with `npm` like mentioned below.

 Ex-